raphamorim/rio/docs/docs/documentation/navigation.md

 ### CollapsedTab

-The <span class="keyword">CollapsedTab</span> is Rio terminal default navigation mode for Linux, BSD and Windows.
+The `CollapsedTab` is Rio terminal default navigation mode for Linux, BSD and Windows.

 Note: The example below is using Dracula color scheme instead of Rio default colors.